TechsophyOfficial/awgment-package/README.md

 Above shall import a `techsophy-platform` realm.

-After Verification, check if keycloak pods are running.
+After Verification, Wait for few minutes and check if keycloak pods are running.
 </br>
 ```
         awgment-package$ kubectl get pods
 ```

-If the status for the listed pods is running or active then go to next step.
+If the status for the listed keycloak pods is running as example below, then skip the next step.

+        NAME                                   READY   STATUS    RESTARTS        AGE
+        keycloak-94f8bd648-5lsrr               1/1     Running   0               6m47s

 <br/>
 Oops, you are here.
 If pod errors out, please check the logs to identify the issue